Use your Android phone's built-in security key

 When used as part of 2-Step Verification, security keys offer stronger protection against hackers breaking in to your account with stolen information like passwords or verification codes.
 In a few minutes, you can set up your compatible Android phone's built-in security key to help you securely sign in on a nearby computer.

 Select the tab for the type of device you want to sign in on.

-To sign in on an iPhone or iPad using your Android phone's built-in security key, you need:
+To sign in on a computer using your Android phone's built-in security key, you need:

 - An Android phone running Android 7.0 or up.
 Learn how to check and update your Android version.